Fishing

 c.

-Explain how to remove a hook that has lodged in your arm.
+Explain how to remove a barbed hook that is lodged in someone's arm.

 d.